royyhuang/royyhuang.github.io/_pages/about.md

   - /about.html
 ---
-I'm a third-year PhD student in the Department of CS at University of Chicago, advised by Prof. Haryadi S. Gunawi.
+I'm a third-year PhD student in the Department of CS at University of Chicago, advised by Prof. Junchen Jiang.
 My research interests are operating system, storage, system for ML or ML for system.
 I received my B.S. in CSE at the Ohio State University, advised by Prof. Yang Wang.
 I also received my Master degree at University of Chicago in Computer Science Pre-Doc program co-advised by